thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 - Access to internal WCA resources accessed through their email login
 - Access to the Poll areas of the WCA website

 After a Junior Delegate has held the position for at least one year, and has successfully managed at least three WCA Competitions, a Senior Delegate may promote a Junior Delegate to Full Delegate.
-On a quarterly basis, the WCA Executive Assistants Team (WEAT) checks which Junior Delegates are eligible for promotion and will request Senior Delegates to choose who they believe are ready for promotion.
+On a quarterly basis, the WEAT checks which Junior Delegates are eligible for promotion and will request Senior Delegates to choose who they believe are ready for promotion.
 Once a Senior Delegate returns to the WEAT with their selected candidates for promotion, the WEAT will request feedback from various WCA teams and committees:

-- WCAT, who look into the cleanliness of competition submissions.
+- WCA Competition Announcement Team (WCAT), who look into the cleanliness of competition submissions.
 Generally, this is determined by the number and severity of mistakes in competition submissions, the timeliness of competition submissions (minimal submissions with under 30 days until the competition), and responsiveness to email queries.
 The Delegate must have confirmed at least one competition (by clicking the "Confirm" button themselves) to be eligible for a positive review from the WCAT.
 All of the Delegate’s confirmed competitions may be considered, with more consideration paid to recent competitions.
-- WQAC, who look into the timeliness of Delegate Reports being submitted, scramble accountability at that Delegate’s competitions, and the general quality of their competitions.
+- WCA Quality Assurance Committee (WQAC), who look into the timeliness of Delegate Reports being submitted, scramble accountability at that Delegate’s competitions, and the general quality of their competitions.
 All of the Delegate’s competitions may be considered, with more consideration paid to recent competitions.
-- WRT, who look into the cleanliness of a Delegate’s result submissions, change requests, and responsiveness to WRT questions.
+- WCA Results Team (WRT), who look into the cleanliness of a Delegate’s result submissions, change requests, and responsiveness to WRT questions.
 The Delegate must have submitted results at least three times to be eligible for a positive review from the WRT.
-- WRC, who use the Incidents section of Delegate Reports to determine that incidents are being handled correctly and change requests are made promptly after feedback is provided.
+- WCA Regulations Committee (WRC), who use the Incidents section of Delegate Reports to determine that incidents are being handled correctly and change requests are made promptly after feedback is provided.
-- WFC, who verify that dues are paid within 30 days and that other invoices are paid in a timely manner.
+- WCA Financial Committee (WFC), who verify that dues are paid within 30 days and that other invoices are paid in a timely manner.
 This is not applicable to Delegates who have their dues covered by a Regional Organization.
 See [Paying Competition Dues](#paying-competition-dues) for more information on how Dues may be paid.
-- WEC, who verify that there are no active investigations into the Delegate.
+- WCA Ethics Committee (WEC), who verify that there are no active investigations into the Delegate.

 If the Senior Delegate, WCA teams, committees, and the Board all agree that a Junior Delegate is ready for promotion, the Senior Delegate will promote the Junior Delegate to Full Delegate.
 A promotion to Full Delegate is recognition of that individual’s hard work and contribution to the WCA over a period of time while maintaining high standards.
+If a Delegate is not promoted, their promotion is simply postponed until the next promotions cycle (next quarter).

 ### Full Delegates